Rule against perpetuities: Application in the United States

 The rule against perpetuities is one of the most difficult topics encountered by law school students.
 It is notoriously difficult to apply properly: in 1961, the Supreme Court of California ruled that it was not legal malpractice for an attorney to draft a will that inadvertently violated the rule.
-In the United States, the common law rule has been abolished by statute in Alaska, Idaho, New Jersey, Pennsylvania, Kentucky, Rhode Island, and South Dakota.
+In the United States, the common law rule has been abolished by statute in Alaska, Idaho, New Jersey, Kentucky, Rhode Island, and South Dakota.
+Pennsylvania has adopted a statutory provision that reads on first glance as though it abolishes the rule, but in fact converts the law to the wait-and-see approach.

 A new US Uniform Statutory Rule Against Perpetuities was published in 1986 that adopts the wait-and-see approach with a flat waiting period of 90 years in place of the rule of life in being plus 21 years.
 As of 2018, 31 jurisdictions have adopted the new rule: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Indiana, Kansas, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Jersey, New Mexico, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Utah, Virginia, Washington, and West Virginia, and the District of Columbia and the U.S. Virgin Islands.
 In 2015, the New York State Legislature considered whether or not to adopt the new rule.

 Other jurisdictions apply the cy-près doctrine, which validates contingent remainders and executory interests.
 Under certain circumstances, the traditional rule would have considered these remainders and interests to be void.